-If you’re looking for an alternative to solar hot water heating then you might want to give some thought to thermodynamic panels.
-The emerging renewable energy technology is starting to steadily make a name for itself now we’re well into 2017.
+If you’re looking for an alternative to solar thermal hot water heating then you might want to give some thought to solar thermodynamic panels.
+The emerging renewable energy technology is starting to steadily make a name for itself now we’re heading into 2018.

 The thermodynamic panels are made from weather protected anodized aluminium which weigh in at just 8 kilograms, and systems comprise of a 250 litre or 280 litre hot water cylinder which will be able to provide enough hot water to easily meet the needs of a family of five.
 They work by using reverse refrigeration technology which converts heat from the atmosphere into a thermodynamic hot water system and space heating for your home all year round, 365 days a year.

 Available in outputs of up to 53kW thermodynamic solar panels deliver 55°C hot water.
 A one panel system will be able to provide your household with constant hot water, whilst a 4 panel system will provide central heating.

-These innovative new thermodynamic heating systems are a major advancement in solar thermal technology, not least because while conventional solar systems operate using daylight, thermodynamic panels will work 24/7.
+These innovative new thermodynamic hot water systems are a major advancement in solar thermal technology, not least because while conventional solar systems operate using daylight, thermodynamic panels will work 24/7.
 Yes, during the day and at night.
 And that’s just one of a number of reasons why the technology is beginning to generate such a buzz.